 If it’s an issue, the best way to avoid it is to either disable 3D dice, or go to Beyond20 settings and disable the ‘Auto roll Damage and Dice’ option.

-Since v0.2, you can add custom bonuses for rolls and damages on a per-character basis, simply open the quick settings popup and enter the value there.
+Since v0.2, you can add custom bonuses for rolls and damages on a per-character basis, simply open the quick settings popup (the “Beyond20” button you see in the top of the character sheet, next to the character name) and enter the value there.

 In the case of Elemental Weapon, you can enter in the damage bonus:

 Be aware that the roll bonus is applied to all rolls (ability checks, skill checks, saving throws, weapon attacks, spell attacks, etc..) so if you want to have the option to use the bonus or not, you could use any of the Roll20 Macros or refer to the Dice Reference to have it be a bit more fancy.

 For example, if you want it to ask you if you want to apply the Bless bonus on every roll, you could set it to :

 Of course, the use of such macros will only work on Roll 20, not on Foundry VTT.